mvcds/my-library/carreer/development/Mutex.md

-A moderator-like structure for managing which [[thread]] can access a resource
+A moderator-like structure for managing which [[Thread]] can access a resource

 https://stackoverflow.com/questions/34524/what-is-a-mutex